isabella232/datajoint-file-validator/docs/tutorial/2-manifest.md

 ## 1.6.
 Regex Constraint

 So far, we've only used the `count_min` and `count_max` constraints.
-We can also use the `regex` constraint to check if files match a regular expression.
+We can also use the `regex` constraint to check if file paths match a regular expression.
 For example, we can create a new rule that checks that all files in the `my_subdirectory` directory end with the `.csv`  or `.txt` extension:

 ```{.yaml linenums="38"}
 --8<-- "snippets/my_type.yaml:38:45"
 ```

 For details on how to write regular expressions, see online resources such as [regexr.com](https://regexr.com/).